robwhitaker/carol-of-the-scales/carol-of-the-scales.md

 What do you get?
 Does it match *the answer*[^ans2]?

-# Problem 3
+## Problem 3

 **The Boss recommends:** *No new recommendations.*

 Huzzah!
 Your ability to break a sentence into words is... well, to be honest, it leaves something to be desired.
-Maybe reporting "Hamlet" instead of "Hamlet's" isn't going to get you that pay raise, but you'll have to get back to that later.
+Maybe reporting "Hamlet" instead of "Hamlet\'s" isn't going to get you that pay raise, but you'll have to get back to that later.
 Your boss just messaged you with a new requirement for the project.
 It is absolutely imperative that drivers be able to query the number of paragraphs in *A Christmas Carol*.
 This is now your top priority; never mind the `get_first_word` function!